arda-kara/car-detection-system/README.md

 ### Setting Up
 1. Clone this repository to your local machine.
 2. Download a Haar cascade XML file for car detection.
-[Here](https://example.com/car-cascade-xml) is an example link where you can download one.
+[Here](https://example.com/car-cascade-xml) is an example link where you can download one. (an xml file is included in the repo for usage)
 3. Have a video file ready to test the car detection.

 ### Running the Program